Central East Physician Palliative Leads

 - Participate in CCO and LHIN committees as required.

-The position provides leadership needed to build, foster and maintain quality palliative care services throughout the region.
-The Lead does this by working collaboratively with Cancer Care Ontario RVPs, Central East LHIN staff, Cancer Services, other physician leads, as well as community hospitals, hospices, long-term care and all regional partners involved in caring for patients with advanced illnesses.
+These positions provide leadership needed to build, foster and maintain quality palliative care services throughout the region.
+The Leads do this by working collaboratively with Cancer Care Ontario RVPs, Central East LHIN staff, Cancer Services, other physician leads, as well as community hospitals, hospices, long-term care and all regional partners involved in caring for patients with advanced illnesses.
 It is recognized that in order to significantly improve palliative care services in the province, work must be focused on broader system change and change for the population as a whole.